gonzalezben81/gonzalezben81.github.io/_posts/2018-12-14-How to Install Python on Windows 10.md

 date: "December 14 , 2018"
 ---

-### Download the version of Python you want to uses
+### Download the version of Python you want to use

 Click the link below to download **Python 3.7** -- this is the current release.